List of roller coaster elements: Camelback

-A camelback or camelback hill, also known as an airtime hill, is a hump-shaped hill that travels in a straight line and is designed to lift riders out of their seats to provide a feeling of weightlessness.
+A camelback or camelback hill, also known as an airtime hill or bunny hop, is a hump-shaped hill that travels in a straight line and is designed to lift riders out of their seats to provide a feeling of weightlessness.
 The effect is commonly known as airtime, and camelbacks produce negative g-force to achieve the effect.
 The term has been used to describe a series of smaller hills typically found near the end of a track's layout, which is a common finale on older wooden coasters.
 A modern coaster's implementation of a camelback can be a much larger, single hill often found earlier in the track's layout.